nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-Cloud/analyze.md

 where the file `alt_alleles` contains a list of SNP IDs and the allele to be set as A1.

+## Quality Control

+Quality control (QC) is an important step in GWAS and must be done per individual and per marker.

+**Per-individual** QC of GWA data consists of identifying individuals with: 1) missing genotype or heterozygosity rate.
+2) replicated samples or closely related individuals.
+3) identification of individuals of divergent ancestry.

+**Per-marker** QC of GWA data consists of identifying SNPs with: 1) lots of missing genotypes.
+2) significant deviation from Hardy-Weinberg equilibrium (HWE).
+3) largely different missing genotype rates between cases and controls.
+4) very low minor allele frequencies

+Read more about quality control in this journal article by [Anderson et al. 2011](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3025522/)

-## Some summary statistics: Missing rates
+### Missing rates

-Now generate some simple summary statistics on rates of missing data in the file, using the [--missing option](http://www.cog-genomics.org/plink/1.9/basic_stats#missing):
+In this tutorial, we will generate some simple summary statistics on rates of missing data in the file, using the [--missing option](http://www.cog-genomics.org/plink/1.9/basic_stats#missing):

 ```
 $ plink --file coatColor --make-pheno coatColor.pheno "yellow" --missing --out miss_stat --noweb --dog --reference-allele alt_alleles --allow-no-sex --adjust
 ```

+!!!
+Note
-### What are all these PLINK tags?
+    **What are all these PLINK tags?**

     --file: tells it the name of PLINK readable files

---missing: produces sample-based and variant-based missing data reports
+    --missing: produces sample-based and variant-based missing data reports using default filters

---out: name of the output file.
+    --out: name of the output file

---dog: tells PLINK to look at the dog genome.
+    --dog: tells PLINK to look at the dog genome
     The default reference genome option is human.
 Other available options are: --mouse, --horse, --cow and --sheep

---make-pheno: tells PLINK to look at the coatColor.pheno file for phenotype information and sets the alternative phenotype to "yellow".
+    --make-pheno: tells PLINK to look at the coatColor.pheno file for phenotype information and sets the alternative phenotype to "yellow"

     --reference-allele: sets the A1 or alternative allele using the file alt_alleles

---allow-no-sex: since our dataset does NOT have a "sex" field, this option allows plink to ignore the missing sex field.
+    --allow-no-sex: since our dataset does NOT have a "sex" field, this option allows plink to ignore the missing sex field

     --noweb: each time PLINK runs, it checks for an update.
-On a slow network this sometimes causes delays and the --noweb option disables this.
+On a slow network this sometimes causes delays and the --noweb option disables this

 Output: